With winter approaching, Ukraine prepares to fight on frozen ground

 The approaching winter could change that, military analysts and Ukrainian troops tell NPR.

-"In general terms, winter in that part of the world favors the attacker," says Fred Kagan, a military historian at the Institute for the Study of War, a D.C.-based think tank.
+"In general terms, winter in that part of the world favors the attacker," says Fred Kagan, a military historian at the American Enterprise Institute, a D.C.-based think tank.
 And with Russia on the defensive along most of the front line at this point, he says, "it probably favors the Ukrainians if they're able to prepare in advance mechanized forces for ongoing counteroffenses."

 Frozen ground and iced rivers could provide an opportunity for Ukraine to push its offensive, Kagan says, particularly if Russia continues to experience the types of resupply issues that plagued its failed offensive around the Ukrainian capital, Kyiv.